Para información en español, presiona aquí.

 As you make your way to Aviles Street, stopping at clothing stores and art galleries, take a break at Gaufre’s & Goods on Charlotte Street.
 Here you can nosh on authentic Polish food, perogies, and waffles made fresh daily.

 People come from all around to dine at Columbia.
-Family-owned for more than 115 years, the Columbia has earned acclaim for old-world charm and award-winning Spanish/Cuban cuisine and wine.
+Family-owned for more than 115 years, the Columbia Restaurant has earned acclaim for old-world charm and award-winning Spanish/Cuban cuisine and wine.
 Classics from Paella and Cuban sandwiches to black bean soup and the 1905 salad are a perfect accompaniment to their famous Sangria.
 Enjoy century-old family recipes in Mediterranean-style dining rooms decorated with hundreds of hand-painted tiles.